NASA-PDS/pds-view/migrate/migrate-tools/README.txt

 The Migrate Tools project contains software for migrating PDS3 content for ingestion into the Registry Service.
-The software is packaged in a JAR file.

 The software can be packaged with the "mvn package" command.
 The documentation including release notes, installation and operation of the